Skip to Content

 Sondheim Theatre

-The immersive show is performed to the backdrop of paintings by Victor Hugo, Les Miserables author.
+The show is performed to the backdrop of paintings by Victor Hugo, Les Miserables author.
 The highly emotive performances from each and every single actor is phenomenal, they truly bring the story to life.

 Buy Tickets Here